Eshaqvand dynasty

-The Eshaqvand Dynasty, also known as the Eshaqiyyeh, was a local dynasty ruling in Western Gilan (Bīa-pas), which is west of the Sefid-Rud River.
-The dynasty survived well into the Safavid period, when both it and its eastern counterpart, the Kar-Kiya, were removed.
-The Eshaqvand were Shafi'i Sunnis, who claimed descent from the Ashkanids or from Isaac.
+The Eshaqvand dynasty (اسحاقوندان), also known as the Eshaqiyyeh (اسحاقیه), was a local dynasty ruling in Western Gilan (Bīa-pas), which is west of the Sefid-Rud River.
+The dynasty survived well into the Safavid era, when both it and its eastern counterpart, the Kar-Kiya, were removed.
+The Eshaqvand were Shafi'i Sunnis, who claimed descent from the Sasanians or from Isaac.

 Geographic reach

 The Eshaqvands had their home in the district of Fuman.
 Said district was bounded on the north by Gaskar, the Murdab and Tulam; on the east by Shaft and the Pasi Khan River; (Note: A river that drains into the Anzali Wetlands.) on the south by Masouleh and Shaft's mountains; and by Masal on the west.
 Similar to its counterpart in Eastern Gilan, Lahijan, Fuman was generally viewed as the town which held the most sway in Bia-pas.
 The local rulers enjoyed a high income due to the silk trade, and the city, according to Mowstafi was large and the centre of a rich district producing abundant wheat, rice, and silk.
 It served as the capital of Bia-pas administratively until Jamshid Khan transferred the capital of the region to Rasht in 1572–73, when it surpassed Fuman in importance.